-- Training RJ staff to maintain and operate habitat data collection instruments. - 2.
-Calibrating habitat instruments for RJ staff. - 3.
-Installing and maintaining staff gages at all RJ fish distribution locations. - 4.
-Measuring discharges at fish distribution locations to develop stage/discharge curves. - 5.
-Working with RJ staff to develop plans for collecting habitat oriented data for the incubation and invertebrate studies.
+- 1. Training RJ staff to maintain and operate habitat data collection instruments; - 2.
+Calibrating habitat instruments for RJ staff; - 3.
+Installing and maintaining staff gages at all RJ fish distribution locations; - 4.
+Measuring discharges at fish distribution locations to develop stage/discharge curves; - 5.
+Working with RJ staff members to develop plans for collecting habitat oriented data for the incubation and invertebrate studies.

-The AH section will also cooperate with RJ, AA staff and other contractors to insure the timely exchange of information when working on overlapping activities.
+The AH section will also cooperate with RJ and AA staff and other contractors to insure the timely exchange of information when working on overlapping activities.
 All efforts will be made to coordinate these activities to insure maximum results are derived from this year of study.

-Administrative Structure and Manpower Distribution
+4. Administrative Structure and Manpower Distribution

-The administrative structure and manpower distribution of AH personnel for fiscal 1983 is illustrated in Figure 6.
-The FY 83 AH staff includes one Fisheries Biologist III, five Fisheries Biologist II's, and thirteen Fisheries Biologist I's.
+The administrative structure and manpower distribution of AH personnel for fiscal 1983 is illustrated in Figure 10.
+The FY 83 AH staff includes one Fisheries Biologist III, five Fisheries Biologist II's, thirteen Fisheries Biologist I's, one Fishery Technician III, and two work study students.
 Personnel will be assigned as needed between the various sub-projects.